barisbatuhan/retinaface/README.md

 * ResNet50 backbone is implemented.

+* Upsampling part of the Feature Pyramid Network is added.

 * A notebook called `progress.ipynb` and a source file named `main.jl` are created for summarizing the completed steps and providing a short guidance for the usage of the commands.

 * A makefile is created for running the project and setting up the repository.

 ## What To Do Next

-* Upsampling part of the Feature Pyramid Network should be added.
+* GPU support (especially for multiple GPUs).

 * A loss function and decision mechanisms for bounding boxes must be implemented.

+* Context-Module heads must be written.

 * ...